voucherifyio/voucherify-ruby-sdk/docs/LoyaltiesApi.md

 end

 api_instance = VoucherifySdk::LoyaltiesApi.new
 campaign_id = 'campaign_id_example' # String | The campaign ID or name of the loyalty campaign.
-You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value, e.g., Loyalty%20Campaign. assignment_id = 'assignment_id_example' # String | A unique reward assignment ID.
+You can either pass the campaign ID, which was assigned by Voucherify, or the `name` of the campaign as the path parameter value, e.g., `Loyalty%20Campaign`. assignment_id = 'assignment_id_example' # String | A unique reward assignment ID.

 begin